Germany marks 76 years since the Buchenwald concentration camp's liberation | DW | 11.04.2021

 The US Army first entered the camp near Weimar on April 11, 1945.
 There, they found 21,000 survivors, including several hundred children and adolescents.

-The Buchenwald concentration camp grew to be one of the largest on German soil during World War II.
+The Buchenwald concentration camp grew to be the largest German death camp by the end of World War II.

 Last year, the commemorations of the 75th anniversary of the liberation of the concentration camp had to be canceled due to the coronavirus pandemic.